Skip to main content

 Crontab Configuration

 The first thing we need to do is create a new cron job that runs every minute to process specific Dashboard tasks such as billing users hourly and suspending unpaid servers.
-To open the crontab run: crontab -e and paste the following configuration into crontab.
+To setup crontab, run the following commands:

 * * * * * php /var/www/controlpanel/artisan schedule:run >> /dev/null 2>&1